Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 1 pounds, 9 ounces - Lake Manawa, Pottawatamie County, April 1991 - Bill Campbell, Council Bluffs, Iowa

-The Yellow Bass is a fish of natural lakes, reservoirs and the backwaters of large rivers.
+Yellow Bass live in natural lakes, reservoirs and the backwaters of large rivers.
 It prefers clear to slightly turbid water and a firm bottom substrate of sand, gravel, rock rubble and mud.
 It is uncommon in abundance, but widespread in the Mississippi River.
-Currently, it is abundant in Hartwick Lake, an impoundment of the Maquoketa River.
+It is abundant in Hartwick Lake, an impoundment of the Maquoketa River.
 At one time it was one of the most numerous game fish in North Twin and Clear lakes and may be in other natural lakes.
 Yellow Bass are found in Lake Manawa.
-This fish has been historically distributed in the many man-made lakes and water-supply impoundments in southern Iowa.
+This fish has historically been distributed in the many man-made lakes and water-supply impoundments in southern Iowa.
 Their origin in these waters is unknown, but probably resulted from fish transported from the Mississippi.